Frank Mueller

 Educational Background

-2000 Habilitation Humboldt University Berlin, Germany.
+2000 Habilitation Humboldt University Berlin, Berlin, Germany.
 Major: Computer Science.
-Dissertation: ``Efficient Analysis of Temporal Properties for Real-Time Systems''

 1987 B.S.
-Technical University Berlin, Germany.
+Technical University Berlin, Berlin, Germany.
 Major: Computer Science.

 Professional Experience

-2001 (Jan-Jul) Computer Scientist, Lawrence Livermore National Laboratory.
+2001 (Jan-Jul) Computer Scientist, Lawrence Livermore National Laboratory, Livermore, CA.

-1991 - 1994 Research Assistant, Department of Computer Science, Florida State University, Florida.
+1991 - 1994 Research Assistant, Dept. of Computer Science, Florida State University, Tallahassee, FL.

-1989 - 1991 Teaching Assistant, Department of Computer Science, Florida State University, Florida
+1989 - 1991 Teaching Assistant, Dept. of Computer Science, Florida State University, Tallahassee, FL.

 Scholarly and Creative Activities